kivy/python-for-android/doc/source/apis.rst

      # application, this reference is stored automatically by
      # Kivy's PythonActivity bootstrap

-     # This one works with Pygame
-     # PythonActivity = autoclass('org.renpy.android.PythonActivity')

      # This one works with SDL2
      PythonActivity = autoclass('org.kivy.android.PythonActivity')